mesosphere/kubernetes/docs/getting-started-guides/mesos-docker.md

 Note: On Mac, it's possible to install all the above via [Homebrew](http://brew.sh/).

+Follow any printed instructions after each step to make sure each is configured correctly.

 ```
+brew install git
 brew install caskroom/cask/brew-cask
 brew cask install virtualbox
 brew install docker